jirenius/blog-posts/resgate-nats-blog-post/sync-web-clients-data-in-realtime-with-nats.md

 });
 ```

-But when using ResClient, that communicates over WebSockets, your resources are updated in realtime!
+But when using ResClient, that communicates over WebSockets, your resources are updated in real time!
 ```js
 let changeHandler = function() {
     console.log("Updated: " + model.message); // Updated: Hello NATS+Resgate